An Exact Construction of Codimension two Holography: Construction of codimension two holography

 where $\Theta$ is the angle between two branes.
 As a constant, the Hayward term (\ref{Haywardterm}) can be absorbed into the counterterms (\ref{counterterms}) of holographic renormalization.
 Now we finish the proof of the statement that $\text{AdSW}_{d+1}/\text{CFT}_{d-1}$ with the solution (\ref{keysolution}) is equivalent to $\text{AdS}_d/\text{CFT}_{d-1}$, at least at the classical level for gravity, or equivalently, in the large N limit for CFTs.

 Some comments are in order. {\bf 1}.
+The equivalence (\ref{AdSWaction}) between gravitational action follows naturally from the map (\ref{keysolution}) between gravitational solutions for wedge holography and AdS/CFT.
+The interesting point is that, to derive (\ref{AdSWaction}), we can take $\bar{h}_{ij}$ off-shell on the brane.
+In other words, we do not need to use theorem I in order to derive (\ref{AdSWaction}). {\bf 2}.
 The equivalence (\ref{keyequivalence}) is quite powerful which enables us to derive many interesting physical quantities such as Entanglement/R\'enyi entropy for wedge holography directly following the approach of AdS/CFT.
-See sect.3 for examples. {\bf 2}.
-Assuming that AdS/CFT holds which is widely accepted, the equivalence (\ref{keyequivalence}) is actually a proof of the wedge holography in a certain sense. {\bf 3}.
+See sect.3 for examples. {\bf 3}.
+Assuming that AdS/CFT holds which is widely accepted, the equivalence (\ref{keyequivalence}) is actually a proof of the wedge holography in a certain sense. {\bf 4}.
 Although we only prove the equivalence (\ref{keyequivalence}) for vacuum Einstein gravity, the equivalence (\ref{keyequivalence}) is expected to hold generally with matter fields.
-We leave the generalization to matters in future works. {\bf 4}.
+We leave the generalization to matters in future works. {\bf 5}.
 As we have mentioned in above section, the solution (\ref{keyequivalence}) is not the most general solution to vacuum Einstein equations in $d+1$ dimensions.
 There are other kinds of solutions, which may correspond to different kinds of dualities.
 For example, the wedge holography can also be equivalent to dS/CFT if the spacetime on the brane is asymptotically dS instead of AdS.
-Please see section 5 for more details. {\bf 5}.
+Please see section 5 for more details. {\bf 6}.
 Even for the case with asymptotically AdS branes, (\ref{keyequivalence}) is not the most general solution.
 See sect.
 4 for the discussion of more general solutions.
 We argue that they are equivalent to AdS/CFT with suitable matter fields.
 That is reasonable since there are Kaluza-Klein modes after the dimensional reduction in the $x$ direction.